Who We Are

 VGIF was founded in 1969 and has funded over 475 projects in 89 countries, focusing on issues ranging from education and health to economic empowerment and human rights.

 VGIF recently established a larger office with increased responsibilities, while the Board of Directors moved from being a working board to becoming a governance board.
 VGIF is engaged in a significant capacity building effort to further expand its grantmaking program and to strengthen its grantee support and oversight efforts.
-Currently, in collaboration with the Board of Directors and its committees, the work of VGIF is conducted by four staff members, with a cadre of local and international volunteers, a graduate Fellow, and several interns.
+Currently, in collaboration with the Board of Directors and its committees, the work of VGIF is conducted by five staff members, with a cadre of local and international volunteers, a graduate Fellow, and several interns.

 The Virginia Gildersleeve International Fund provides